September 2025: Modern Baroke

 In the Speck Gallery, Double or Nothing by Molly Wolfe in the Speck Gallery.
 This exhibition of watercolor paintings explores the iconic Rorschach Test.
 These pieces invert the process; instead of creating a painting by interpreting an inkblot, these inkblots were made by interpreting and simplifying the paintings, inviting the viewer to find meaning through inserting themselves into the ambiguous imagery.

 In the City Gallery, Art Teacher Vibes by Katie Pourcho in the City Gallery.
 This playful, chic collection features 10–15 works across various media, including paintings, garments, ceramics, and digital stills.
-The work will pair with the children's educational video series that I'm partnering with HCA to create.
-The video series releases in July - so perfect!
+The work will pair with the children's educational video series that Pourcho is partnering with the Harrison Center to create.

-In the Underground Gallery, Black Sheep by Sam Penzola.
+In the Underground Gallery, Black Sheep by Sam Penaloza.
 This exhibition explores the darkness within the human experience and challenges societal norms.
-As one of the few dark artists in the city, Penzola creates an experience that confronts uncomfortable truths and emphasizes that darkness is an essential aspect of life.
+As one of the few dark artists in the city, Penaloza creates an experience that confronts uncomfortable truths and emphasizes that darkness is an essential aspect of life.

 In the Sky Gallery, Empathy in Action by Johnson Simon.
 This collaborative show with ArtMix students showcases their struggles and personal experiences that they wish others understood about them through paintings and 3D printed sculptures.